hakonfro/owasp-crapi-workshop/README.md

 Leverage the predictable nature of REST APIs to find an admin endpoint to delete videos

-Delete a video of someone else
+<details><summary>Solution ⚠️</summary>

-<details><summary>Løsningsforslag</summary>
+1. Go to `/video`

-- Use the “Change Video Name” option to modify the name of the video.
+2. Use the “Change Video Name” option to modify the name of the video.
-- Try to delete a video of another user
+3. Try to delete a video of another user
-- Notice that the method used was PUT.
+4. Notice that the method used was PUT.
 DELETE method was permitted.
-- Change the user to “admin”.
+5. Change the user to “admin”.

 </details>